 The other 86% of failures are related to these challenges:

-Employee Communication is the Center of Every Change Management Model
+Employee Communication Is the Keystone of Every Change Management Model

 Within organizations, change initiatives mostly come from the top down.
 However, ultimately, it is the employees of your organization who have to change how they do their jobs.

-On the other side, aligning employees with business goals is not an easy task.
+On the other side, aligning employees with your business goals is not an easy task.

 As we saw from the above mentioned models, employee communication is the central part of every change management model.

 If your employees are not on board, implementing change will be extremely challenging.

 Make Change Management More Successful with Smarp